CameronWilliams101/LanChat/README.md

 ### 2. Run program with "python .\lanChat.py"
 ### 3. Deactivate venv with "deactivate"
 ### ------------------
+### * If the activate.ps1 script (Step 2) doesnt run, in administrator mode set "Set-ExecutionPolicy Unrestricted"
 ### * Can check "pip list" to see the packages in this project (venv), first activate the venv
 ### * To add more packages: actiate venv, pip install just as usual